IRIS Konarak

-Konarak (کنارک) is a Hendijan-class support vessel of the Iranian Navy.
-It was built in the Netherlands and has been in service since 1988.
+Konarak (کنارک) was a Hendijan-class support vessel of the Iranian Navy.
+It was built in the Netherlands and was put into service since 1988.
 Originally intended as a support and logistics ship, Konarak was overhauled in 2018, and was armed with anti-ship missiles.
 The vessel was struck by a missile fired from the in a friendly fire incident during training on 10 May 2020, killing 19 sailors.

 Description

 Konarak was built in 1988, at the K. Damen Shipyards, in Boven-Hardinxveld, the Netherlands, as hull number 1403.
 It was ordered and purchased before the 1979 Iranian Revolution.
 The twelve s were constructed in the 1980s and 1990s, six of them at the K. Damen Shipyards, and the remainder under contract in Iran.
 Questions were raised in the Dutch parliament over the delivery of the ships during the 1980–1988 Iran–Iraq War but as the ships were unarmed and not combatant vessels, an export license was not necessary.
 The Netherlands also delivered a tug and a water tanker to the Iranian Navy during this period.
-Konarak has been in service since 1988.
+Konarak was in service since 1988.

-Konarak has a displacement of 650 LT at full load, is 47 m in overall length, 8.55 m wide, and has a draft of 2.86 m.
-It is capable of carrying 40 tonne of cargo on deck, 95 m3 in its holds/tanks, and 90 troops.
+Konarak had a displacement of 650 LT at full load, was 47 m in overall length, 8.55 m wide, and had a draft of 2.86 m.
+It was capable of carrying 40 tonne of cargo on deck, 95 m3 in its holds/tanks, and 90 troops.